 - Lots of old architecture

-Why it’s awesome: Built by Spanish colonial powers, Intramuros is the oldest district in Manila.
+Why it’s awesome: Built by Spanish colonial powers, Intramuros is the oldest district and one of the best places to stay in Manila.
 Founded in the late 1500s, in the past, the walled city was the only city—the rest of the sprawling capital has since sprung up outside the walls.
 Huge walls and fortifications stretch for some 4.8 kilometres (three miles) around the area.
 Grand gateways have been restored to their former glory and the neatly laid-out district has many historical buildings.

 There are churches, monasteries, convents, courtyards, palaces, grand private homes, museums, schools, old government buildings, and more.
 It’s a must-visit place in Manila for anyone wanting to travel back in time and glimpse into the city’s past.